 1987 - The Leland Sanitary District began servicing their first approximately 350 customers.
-Over the past twenty years, the District has grown to have over 16,000 connections and over 40,000 people.
+Over the past thirty-six years, the District has grown to service more than 45,000 people.

 1988 - The Leland Sanitary District purchased Olde Towne Subdivision.

 1997 - Because of the Town of Leland being incorporated within the Leland Sanitary District boundaries, the name of the Leland Sanitary District changed to North Brunswick Sanitary District.

 2002 - The North Brunswick Sanitary District received approval from the state of their Plans and Specifications to put in a Sanitary Sewer Collection System beginning with Village Road.

 The following is a list of all the citizens that we have been able to track that have served on the Board of Commissioners of the Leland Sanitary District and Brunswick Regional Water and Sewer, if anyone has been left out I do apologize, please inform the Clerk to the Board.